 Staging BLAST! is a dance-led research project that looks at the intersections between modernist magazines and cabaret culture in London in the early 20th century.
 The project took its impulse from the modernist magazine BLAST!, published in July 1914.
 The project involved parcelling out research material and asking 100 art historians, artists and creative practitioners to respond to particular extracts from modernist magazines.
-These responses have been collated into a present-day version of BLAST!, which can be explored here.
+These responses have been collated into a present-day version of BLAST!, which can be explored on the Decade Online website.

 This project was supported by Collaborative Project Grant.